SoftwareEngineeringDaily/sedaily-devops/README.md

   - The docker-compose.yml file is configured to create several topics at container creation time

 ## Usage
-  - Running `node index.js` will log the all of the topics created, start the consumer, and send a few test messages via the producer, which are logged to the console
+  - Running `npm start` will log the all of the topics created, start the consumer, and send a few test messages via the producer, which are logged to the console